Department of Surgery and J.C. Walter Jr. Transplant Center

 Solaf Al Awadhi, MBBS, MSc.

 Solaf Al Awadhi is a Doctor of Medicine since 2015 and obtained her M.S. in Public Health and Comparative Effectiveness Research in 2020.
 Her focus in academics is chronic kidney disease patients, kidney transplantation, risk assessment and prediction models.
-She is currently working as a Clinical Research Coordinator at the Houston Methodist Research Institute and the Department of Medicine, Division of Kidney Diseases, Hypertension & Transplantation, where she hopes to contribute to research addressing a better evaluation of kidney functions and a stratification of patients according to their risk factors to improve clinical practices.
+She is currently working as a Clinical Research Coordinator with the Department of Medicine and a Scientific Writer with the Patient Engagement Research Lab, where she hopes to contribute to research addressing a better evaluation of kidney functions and a stratification of patients according to their risk factors to improve clinical practices.